 Holiday Turkey Recipes

 1. Alton Brown’s recipe.
 This is delicious, moist and quick to roast.
-You can use the principles even if you don’t have all the ingredients.
+You can use the general principles even if you don’t have all the ingredients.
 There is even a video at this LINK.

 If you want stuffing, bake that separately, not inside the turkey.
 This recipe is a low temperature/slow method not suitable for stuffing.